Home Top Vancouver Attractions Vancouver’s BC Place Stadium Vancouver’s BC Sports Hall of Fame

 Hours and Rates

-The BC Sports Hall of Fame is open from Friday to Sunday between 10:00 am and 5:00 pm.
-Before the pandemic it was open daily.
-However, as of February, 2022, the building is only open from Monday to Thursday by appointment.
-When professional sports are being played at BC Place Stadium, the facility closes at kick-off.
+The BC Sports Hall of Fame is open from Wednesday to Sunday between 10:00 am and 5:00 pm.
+Before the COVID-19 pandemic, the facility was open daily.
+The place closes at kick-off when Professional Sports are being played at BC Place Stadium.

-Admission rates in early 2022 (excluding GST) were the following:
+Admission rates in early 2024 (excluding GST) are as follows:

 Note: Rates and hours of operation are subject to change.
 See the BC Sports Hall of Fame website or call 604-687-5520 for exact details.